This page covers how integrators can earn affiliate fees on swaps.

 amount_out

 it returns to the user.
-This ensures the quote you show the user already accounts for the fee, and they won’t receive any unexpectedly low amount. - Set the address(es) to receive the fee: You also need to tell Skip Go the exact address(es) to send the fee revenue to.
-You need to pass a list of addresses and specify a fee amount (in basis points) for each to collect.
+This ensures the quote you show the user already accounts for the fee, and they won’t receive any unexpectedly low amount./route

 and /msgs